 Our mission at Natural Cycles is to pioneer women’s health with research and passion – by empowering every woman with the knowledge that she needs to take charge of her health.
 We have a dedicated in-house team who are working on research into the menstrual cycle, helping us close the knowledge gap when it comes to female health.

 Period tracking, birth control and more

 Know your fertility, track your period and get regular updates on female health all in one place.
 Natural Cycles offers period tracking and fertility awareness for the digital age.
 No hormones, just science.
-Measure your body temperature in the morning as soon as you wake up and enter the data in the app to find out where you are in your cycle.
+Measure your basal body temperature in the morning as soon as you wake up and enter the data in the app to find out where you are in your cycle.